 While they are standing at the ship’s rail that evening, looking out into the unexplored sea to the north, Mikael sees what looks like the spires and dome of a city atop an iceberg.

 Is it a mirage?
 Before Mikael can ask if the professor sees it too, Norberg collapses into some kind of fit.
-But the ship’s doctor calls it exhaustion and orders rest.
+The ship’s doctor calls it exhaustion and orders rest.

 While sitting by the sleeping professor’s bedside, Mikael reads the notes Norberg has written about the nature of the sound.
-He’s also drawn some interesting circular doodle patterns that might be arcane symbols.
-In a marginal note, Norberg wonders if the sound might be some kind of message or signal.
+Norberg has also drawn some interesting circular doodle patterns that might be arcane symbols.
+In a marginal note, he wonders if the sound might be some kind of message or signal.
 A mayday?
 A warning?

 When Mikael brings this idea up at a meeting after Norberg is recovered, the professor denies he ever thought any such thing; he claims he doesn’t know what Mikhail is talking about.